SpazeDog/injector/README.md

 # The name of a device script which will handle the boot read and write
 script = mtd

+# Use this on devices like some HTC devices which cannot write to boot via recovery
+locked = true
 ```
 Below is an example of the script mtd.sh, applied in the configs above.
 A script is only needed in cases where a simple 'dd if= of=' is not enough, otherwise you can leave out the script and let Injector handle it.